 Torotoro National Park, Bolivia’s epic jurassic adventure hub

 Each year, over a million tourists get to the tiny town of Torotoro, Bolivia, nestled in a national park of the same name.
 Although very, very busy during the high season, during the low season the streets are mainly for locals, with the odd gringo group here and there.
-Torotoro is famous for the nearby dinosaur footprints, as well as canyon, caves and epic 7 mountain peaks (as seen in the photo above).
+Famous tours in Torotoro include exploring the nearby dinosaur footprints, as well as the canyon, caves and epic 7 mountain peaks (as seen in the photo above).
 Other than a small museum, there’s not a huge amount to do or see in the town itself, but the tours in Torotoro and following exhaustion should keep you busy enough.

 Bolivian roads and bus routes aren’t the most well-connected.
 You can’t get from La Paz to Torotoro directly, and even though Torotoro is in the region of Potosí, you can’t access it directly from Potosí city, either.
 Needless to say, there’s no airport in Torotoro Bolivia.
 The only way you can get to Torotoro is by road via Cochabamba, and even then the buses aren’t available from the official bus terminal.